-(1) For the purposes of regulation 45(1), an aeroplane registered in Mauritius in respect of which there is in force under these regulations a certificate of airworthiness in which the aeroplane is designated as being of performance group A or performance group B shall not fly for the purpose of public transport unless the mass of the aeroplane at the commencement of the take off run is such that the following conditions are satisfied -

-- (a) That mass does not exceed the maximum take off mass specified for the altitude and the air temperature at the aerodrome at which the take off is to be made. - (b) The take off run, take off distance and the emergency distance respectively required for take off, specified as being appropriate to - - (i) the mass of the aeroplane at the commencement of the take off run;
+- (1) For the purposes of regulation 45(1), an aeroplane registered in Mauritius in respect of which there is in force under these regulations a certificate of airworthiness in which the aeroplane is designated as being of performance group A or performance group B shall not fly for the purpose of public transport unless the mass of the aeroplane at the commencement of the take off run is such that the following conditions are satisfied - - (a) That mass does not exceed the maximum take off mass specified for the altitude and the air temperature at the aerodrome at which the take off is to be made. - (b) The take off run, take off distance and the emergency distance respectively required for take off, specified as being appropriate to - - (i) the mass of the aeroplane at the commencement of the take off run; - (ii) the altitude at the aerodrome; - (iii) the air temperature at the aerodrome;

-- (ii) the altitude at the aerodrome; - (iii) the air temperature at the aerodrome; - (iv) the condition of the surface of the runway from which the take off will be made; - (v) the slope of the surface of the aerodrome in the direction of take off over the take off run available, the take off distance available and the emergency distance available, respectively; and - (vi) not more than 50 per cent of the reported wind component opposite to the direction of take off or not less than 150 per cent of the reported wind component in the direction of take off, do not exceed the take off run, the take off distance and the emergency distance available, respectively, at the aerodrome at which the take off is to be made; in ascertaining the emergency distance required, the point at which the pilot is assumed to decide to discontinue the take off shall not be nearer to the start of the take off run than the point at which, in ascertaining the take off run required and the take off distance required, he is assumed to decide to continue the take off, in the event of power unit failure.
+- (iv) the condition of the surface of the runway from which the take off will be made; - (v) the slope of the surface of the aerodrome in the direction of take off over the take off run available, the take off distance available and the emergency distance available, respectively; and - (vi) not more than 50 per cent of the reported wind component opposite to the direction of take off or not less than 150 per cent of the reported wind component in the direction of take off, do not exceed the take off run, the take off distance and the emergency distance available, respectively, at the aerodrome at which the take off is to be made; in ascertaining the emergency distance required, the point at which the pilot is assumed to decide to discontinue the take off shall not be nearer to the start of the take off run than the point at which, in ascertaining the take off run required and the take off distance required, he is assumed to decide to decide

-(c) The net take off flight path with one power unit inoperative, specified as being appropriate to - and plotted from a point 35 feet or 50 feet, as appropriate, above the and of the take off distance required at the aerodrome at which the take off is to be made to a height of 1,500 feet above the aerodrome, shows that the aeroplane will clear any obstacle in its path by a vertical interval of at least 35 feet; and if it is intended that the aeroplane shall change its direction of flight by more than 15° before reaching 1,500, feet the vertical interval shall not be less than 50 feet during the change of direction.
+- (c) The net take off flight path with one power unit inoperative, specified as being appropriate to - - (i) the mass of the aeroplane at the commencement of the take off run; - (ii) the altitude at the aerodrome; - (iii) the air temperature at the aerodrome; and - (iv) not more than 50 per cent of the reported wind component opposite to the direction of take off or not less than 150 per cent of the reported wind component in the direction of take off, and plotted from a point 35 feet or 50 feet, as appropriate, above the land of the take off distance required at the aerodrome at which the take off is to be made to a height of 1,500 feet above the aerodrome, shows that the aeroplane will clear any obstacle in its path by a vertical interval of at least 35 feet; and if it is intended that the aeroplane shall change its direction of flight by more than 15° before reaching 1,500, feet the vertical interval shall not be less than 50 feet during the change of direction.